 Unfortunately I've been wrong regarding storage of Finder metadata and ressource forks in ZFS Extended Attributes since FreeBSD's ZFS implementation lacks the necessary xattr APIs available on Solaris.
 Therefore it must read "fruit:resource = file" instead.
 Both Netatalk and Samba should be configured to store the stuff in ._ AppleDouble files and vfs_fruit should hide the inner details from clients.

-#4 Updated by Damjan Perenic almost 3 years ago
+#4 Updated by Damjan Perenic over 3 years ago

 I vote for this feature as well as I believe it is a must have feature for FreeNAS.
 I keep my photos on FreeNAS and some programs work awfully slow without this plugin (e.g. CaptureOne).
 Browsing through directories is much much slower than on the local drive.
 I tested it on Samba-beta and CaptureOne for example, works noticeably faster.

-#7 Updated by Anonymous almost 2 years ago
+#7 Updated by Anonymous over 2 years ago

 freeNAS-9.10 (FreeBSD freenas.local 10.3-RC1 FreeBSD 10.3-RC1 #2 8d7981f(freebsd10))